 PAR 380 uEinsteins/sec/m2 @15 inches, making this the HIGHEST output Aquarium LED for PAR and more important PUR on a watt per watt of energy consumed comparison (twice as efficient as the Radion Pro, and 4 times that of many such as the TaoTronics & Evergrow)

-Reef-White Ultima 2000 compares to up to a 250 Watt Metal Halide in useful light energy; see Aquarium Lighting Facts & Information
+The Reef-White Ultima 2000 IS THE PREMIER REEF LED despite the non-scientific hype coming from some forums paid off by lessor LEDs and compares to up to a 250 Watt Metal Halide in useful light energy; see Aquarium Lighting Facts & Information

 Ultima 1500; AquaBeam Ocean Light NP, GroBeam, & Colour Plus